Search

 Academic Warning

-Failure to meet any of the following standards will result in academic warning by the Office of Undergraduate Studies:
+Failure to meet any of the following standards will result in academic warning by the Office of Undergraduate Advising:

 1. A single or more grade of F or NC (excluding PE courses) in a term